 I think it has more to do with his understanding of democracy.
 Because, for him, democracy is the same as liberal democracy, populism goes to the core.
 The other thing is that some of the groups that many liberals and progressives would perceive as at least having good intentions—if not necessarily actions—like Podemos and Syriza, Jan-Werner doesn’t see as populist.
 So he really has virtually no group that has done relatively positive things that are populist.

 You mention Jean-Jacques Rousseau in your book.
 Do we need to understand his concept of the general will to understand populism properly?

-Populists, in terms of their fundamental view of society, see this corrupt elite versus the pure people.
+Populists, in terms of their fundamental view of society, see a corrupt elite versus the pure people.
 But the type of politics they want is based on the general will of the people.
 The reason why this is important is that populists believe that, fundamentally, “the people” share values and interests.
 Consequently, you can have politics that are good for everyone.
 That is what they sell.
 That is, of course, much more attractive than politicians who are honest and say, ‘This particular measure benefits this group, or, at the very least, benefits this group more than another.’